tdbrian/platibusjs/README.md

 Decentralized asynchronous messaging framework on NodeJS

 ## Status
-A port of [Platibus](https://github.com/sweetlandj/Platibus) on NodeJS current WIP
+A port of [Platibus](https://github.com/sweetlandj/Platibus) for NodeJS.
+The project is currently a work in progress.